pixie-io/docs.px.dev/content/en/03-using-pixie/01-using-live-ui.md

 ## Write Your Own PxL Scripts

+Live views in the Live UI are constructed from two files:

+- The `PxL Script` queries the Pixie platform for telemetry data.
+- The `Vis Spec` describes how to visualize the query output.

 To learn how to write your own PxL script, check out the [tutorial](/tutorials/pxl-scripts/write-pxl-scripts).
 When writing custom scripts, we recommend starting from an existing script which does something similar to the result you are looking for.

 ### Edit an Existing Script

+To edit an existing PxL script in the Live UI:

 1. Select the script you want to edit from the `script` drop-down menu in the top left.
 2. Open the script editor using the keyboard shortcut: `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).
-3. Make edits in the `PxL script` (query) and/or the `Vis Spec` (query visualization) tabs.
+3. Make edits in the `PxL script` and/or the `Vis Spec` tabs.
 4. Run the script using the `RUN` button in the top right or by using the keyboard shortcut: `ctrl+enter` (Windows, Linux) or `cmd+enter` (Mac).
 5. Hide the script editor using `ctrl+e` (Windows, Linux) or `cmd+e` (Mac).